sjacobsson/super-android/README.md

 Git repo for super android project.
 Distributed computing on android phones.

+# Prefetching everything on your machine

 First additionally clone the submodules:
 ```sh
 git submodule init
 git submodule update
 ```

+And then fetch the needed libraries for Rust to compile offline by running `online_fetch.sh` from within `copy to each phone/super-pi-ray/`.

 # Setting up a phone